-Here is a screenshot from a video of Drew CashMaster (@drew_cashmaster).
-It’s a great example of a verification video.
-The first thing he says is his full Twitter ID.
+Here is a screenshot from a video of Alpha Ca$hGod (@Superssexy).
+It’s a great example of a verification vide0 because he both says and shows his Twitter ID.
 Because he’s speaking, subs can also get a sense of his dominance.
 It’s a great example of a verification vid.

 Everything that I said above about a verification video can also apply to a verification picture.
 Again, the Dom’s full face is showing in the picture.
 He has something in the picture with his Twitter ID.
 A handwritten note on piece of paper will suffice, but many Doms find other clever ways to do this.
 And like the verification video, the picture becomes the pinned tweet.
 Here’s an example of a verification picture from Master Hades (@cMasterHades).

 I recently ran a poll to see how subs felt about the issue of a face appearing in a verification pic/vid.
 With 283 votes, there was a significant bias towards showing a face in verification.
 Here are the results of that poll:

 3. PARTIAL VERIFICATION